Olympic Dam mine: History

 In 1979 a joint venture partnership was established between Western Mining Corporation and BP Minerals with the intention of establishing the mine.
 Three years later, the Roxby Downs (Indenture Ratification) Act 1982 was signed, creating a legal framework for the development to proceed.
 The first shaft was constructed that year, and named the Whenan Shaft after Ted Whenan, one of the exploration drillers who discovered the ore body.
 The new municipality of Roxby Downs was also established in 1982, as an intended service centre and community hub for the mine workers and their families.
+In 1983 and 1984 anti-uranium protests involving hundreds of people were held at the mine site and a vigil maintained.
 In 1983, the mine's first Environmental Impact Statement was approved, authorising copper production of up to 150,000 tonnes per annum.
 Over a decade would pass before this production target was achieved.

 In 1987, a decline entrance to the mine was created, and the Olympic Dam Special Mining Lease was connected to the South Australian electricity grid.
 The mine was officially opened the following year, and the first shipments of copper cathodes and uranium oxide were made.
 Roxby Downs township was officially opened, and the town's newspaper, the Roxby Downs Sun commenced publication.
 In 1989, the Olympic Dam refinery produced its first gold and silver bars.

 In 1993, Western Mining Corporation bought BP's 49% shareholding and assumed total control of the project.
 Several stages of expansion occurred around this time and production increased.
 In 1986, the mine's target production had been set at 45,000 tonnes of copper per annum.
 In 1992, output reached 66,000 tonnes, then 84,000 in 1995.